 Forex trading apps

-Both Capital.com and HYCM (Henyep Capital Markets) offer full-featured mobile trading apps for iPhone and Android.
-Each app supports price alerts, 30 built-in technical studies, drawing tools like trendlines, and auto-saving for chart annotations.
-One notable gap for both brokers is watchlist symbol syncing; changes made on mobile won’t sync to your desktop or web account.
+Capital.com and HYCM (Henyep Capital Markets) both offer mobile trading apps for iPhone and Android.
+Each app supports stock and forex price alerts, 30 technical studies for charting, trendline drawing, and auto-saving of chart drawings.
+One notable limitation they share is that watchlist symbol syncing isn’t available, so changes made on mobile won’t carry over to the online account automatically.

 |